What type of content do you primarily create?

 Sometimes your guests want to celebrate a recent win they're proud of, promote an upcoming launch, or tell a specific story about their brand.
 If you can accommodate them, they're more likely to get excited about the interview.

-While in-person customer interviews allow for higher quality video content, they can quickly introduce costs and complexity—especially when you can still create engaging videos from remote recordings with a bit of planning.
+While in-person customer interviews allow for higher quality video content, they can quickly introduce costs and complexity—especially when you can still create engaging multimedia case studies from remote recordings with a bit of planning.

 But even with remote interviews, a lot can go wrong depending on how you record them.